 - Donny & Marie Osmond Show at The Flamingo (now closed)

 - Tenors of Rock Show at Harrah’s (now at Planet Hollywood)

 - Legends in Concert at Tropicana Casino

 - Siegfried and Roy’s Dolphin Habitat & Secret Garden

 - Top 5 things to do in Las Vegas

-Have you been to Vegas and got any tips that you’ve picked up that we’ve not covered?
+Have you been to Sin City and got any tips that you’ve picked up that we’ve not covered to save money in Vegas?
 Let us know in the comments below.